16 October, 2020

 In its most recent Transparency Report, TikTok said it has launched “educational PSAs” for hashtags related to “harmful conspiracies” like QAnon.
 But it’s not clear if these are or will have a substantive effect.
 Indeed, as our analysis shows Q supporters face little to no obstacles in spreading their conspiracy across the platform.

-Ciaran O’Connor is an Analyst on ISD’s Digital Research Unit with expertise on the far-right and disinformation environment online.
-Ciaran has an MSc in Political Communication Science from the University of Amsterdam, speaks some Irish and French, and is learning Dutch.
+Ciaran O’Connor is an Analyst on ISD’s Digital Analysis Unit with expertise on the far-right and disinformation environment online and open-source research methodologies.
+Before joining ISD, Ciaran worked with Storyful news agency.
+He has an MSc in Political Communication Science from the University of Amsterdam and is currently learning Dutch